-Like a fitting end to our amazing day, the sunset was spectacular with its fiery colours.
+As a fitting end to our amazing day, the sunset was spectacular with its fiery colors.
 That’s another great thing about being in the savannahs of Africa – the light is almost always great and the sunsets and sunrises are breath-taking day after day.

 On the next gorgeous morning, I remember how we were besotted with a cheetah relaxing in the grassland.
 When angular light falls on the cheetah’s eyes, one will get high on its beautiful whiskey-hued glory.

 We also saw the same cheetah move up a mound on which it became a part of the mother-cub duo.
 They both sat in languor there and we had a great time watching and photographing them.

 The spotted cats are wonderful creatures.
 Being the fastest land animal in the world, it’s rather amusing just how much joy they can bring us even when they are still like they’re meditating.